 What is cementitious coating?

 This type of material, also known as lightweight cementitious, is proven and has been one of the most trusted materials for more than a century.
-To make it, perlite, vermiculite, or other lightweight aggregates are combined in a heat-absorbing material such as Portland cement which is often enhanced through the use of other additives like foaming agents which are mixed through it.
+To make this, perlite, vermiculite, or other lightweight aggregates are combined in a heat-absorbing material such as Portland cement.
+To reinforce its strength, other additives like foaming agents are mixed together.

 Cementitious coating can be classified as low, medium, or high, based on its density.
-When used for fireproofing, it needs to be layered continuously in several levels.
+When used for fireproofing, it is applied to the substrate directly; however, to be effective, it needs to be layered continuously to achieve the requisite FRL.